puppetlabs/puppet-docs/source/puppet/4.1/reference/environments_configuring.markdown

 [main manifest]: ./dirs_manifest.html

-Before you can use directory environments, you have to configure Puppet to enable them.

 For performance reasons, many users will also want to [set `environment_timeout` to `unlimited`][inpage_timeout] and refresh the Puppet master when deploying code.

 After enabling environments, you can: